-This post is sponsored by Everywhere Agency on behalf of Char-Broil; however, all thoughts and opinions expressed are my own.
+This post is sponsored by Everywhere Agency on behalf of Char-Broil and may contain affiliate links; however, all thoughts and opinions expressed are my own.

 For years, I rebelled against the typical female stereotype.
 It wasn’t that I didn’t like to cook or clean (well, who does like to clean?).
 It’s just that I didn’t want to assume the role of cooking and cleaning.
 But the truth is that I’m good at both of them.